Configurations of points and topology of real line arrangements: Introduction

 \section{Introduction}

-A line arrangement $\A$ is a finite collection of lines in $\PC^2$.
+A line arrangement $\A$ is a finite collection of distinct lines in $\PC^2$.
 A classical problem in algebraic geometry related to this object is the study of its topology, defined as the homeomorphism type of the pair $(\PC^2,\A)$.
 Even if line arrangements are the simplest type of reducible plane curves, their topology is still not well understood.
 Currently many open questions in this field deal with the influence of the combinatorial type (i.e. the intersection lattice) on the topology.
-It is easy to prove that topology determines combinatorics, but the converse has been shown to be wrong in the case of line arrangements by Rybnikov~\cite{Rybnikov} who showed that the fundamental group of the complement $\PC^2\setminus\A$ is not determined by its combinatorics.
+It is easy to prove that topology determines combinatorics, but the converse is shown to be false by Rybnikov~\cite{Rybnikov}.
+He showed that the fundamental group of the complement $\PC^2\setminus\A$ is not determined by the combinatorics of $\A$.
 Following Artal in~\cite{Artal:couples}, two line arrangements with the same combinatorics but different topologies are called a \emph{Zariski pair}.

 Historically, this problem was first considered in the more general case of algebraic plane curves in $\PC^2$ by Zariski in~\cite{zariski,zariski1,zariski2}, who constructed two irreducible sextics with six ordinary cusps and possessing the same combinatorics, but different topologies.
 The difference between the embeddings of these sextics is exhibited by a geometrical property: in one sextic, its six singular points lie on a conic, whereas in the other one they do not (see~\cite{ACT:survey} for a survey on Zariski pairs of algebraic curves).\\